-night values at week 8 compared to pre-treatment (p=0.107).
-However, there was a significant decrease in both VAS movement and VAS resting scores at week 8 compared to pretreatment (p<0.001 and p=0.007).
+No significant decrease was observed in the VAS night values at week 8 compared to pre-treatment (p=0.107).
+However, there was a significant decrease in both the VAS movement and VAS resting scores at week 8 compared to pretreatment (p<0.001 and p=0.007).
 RM and Oswestry Disability Index (ODI) were used to assess functional disability in LBP.
-The results showed a significant decrease at week 8 compared to pretreatment (p=0.001 and p=0.003).
-(Table 2)
+The results showed a significant decrease at week 8 compared to pretreatment (p=0.001 and p=0.003) (Table 2).

-The endurance of core muscles was assessed through the flexor endurance test, prone bridge test, right and left lateral bridge tests, and supine bridge test.
+The endurance of the core muscles was assessed through the flexor endurance test, prone bridge test, right and left lateral bridge tests, and supine bridge test.
 All test results showed a significant improvement at the 8th week compared to the beginning (Table 3).
-At week 8 compared to pre-treatment, a significant difference was found in the TA prone test and leg lowering test, whereas no significant difference was found at week 3 compared to pretreatment (p=0.002 and p=0.381) (Table 3 and Table 4).
+At week 8 compared to pre-treatment, a significant difference was found in the TA prone test and leg lowering test, whereas no significant difference was found at week 3 compared to pretreatment (p=0.002 and p=0.381) (Table 3, Table 4).

-Upon analysis of the changes in right hip muscle strength, a significant increase was observed in all directions except for the right internal rotator at week 8 compared to the pre-treatment.
-Similarly, analysis of the changes in left hip muscle strength revealed a significant increase in all directions except for the right external rotator at week 8 compared to the pretreatment (Table 5).
+Upon analysis of the changes in the right hip muscle strength, a significant increase was observed in all directions except for the right internal rotator at week 8 compared to the pre-treatment.
+Similarly, analysis of the changes in left hip muscle strength revealed a significant increase in all directions except for the right external rotator at week 8 compared with the pretreatment (Table 5).